Resident Evil (1996 video game): Production

 A later prototype featured cooperative gameplay, but this feature was eventually removed, as Mikami said it "technically...wasn't good enough."
 Early footage of this co-op prototype was revealed in 1995.
 At this stage of development, a local co-op mode was present, along with different outfits.
 A later demo made for the 1995 V Jump Festival presentation in Japan featured real-time weapon changes, with the co-op mode removed and rudimentary character models and textures.
 An early 1996 preview in Maximum Console magazine featured a graveyard and a slightly different version of the final boss.
 The graveyard, which was removed from the final game, eventually made it into the 2002 remake.
 Also featured in the game until late in development were guest houses and a tower, which were replaced by the guard house and the lab respectively.
 Another feature that was removed from the final game was the real-time weapon changing, from the earlier 1995 V-Jump demo.
+The co-op mode and real-time weapon changes were not used again for the mainline series until Resident Evil 5 (2009).

 Capcom did not use any motion capture in the game, despite having their own motion capture studio; instead, the animators referred to books and videos to study how people, spiders, and other animals encountered in the game move.

 In pre-production, other characters were conceived.
 Dewey, an African-American man, was intended to perform a comic relief role, while Gelzer, a big cyborg, was a typical "strongman" character.
 Both were later replaced, by Rebecca and Barry, respectively.

 Almost all development was done on Silicon Graphics hardware using the software program Softimage.
 The PlayStation was chosen as the lead platform because the development team felt it was the most appropriate for the game in terms of things such as the amount of polygons.
 The development team had upwards of 80 people towards the end of the game's development.
 According to Akio Sakai, head of Capcom's consumer software division, Capcom were hesitant to port Resident Evil to the Saturn because the hardware was not as ideally suited to the game as the PlayStation, ensuring the port would take a long time.
 A Saturn version was finally unveiled at the April 1997 Tokyo Game Show, at which Capcom also showed a demo for the sequel on PlayStation.